 Use the Same Last Name

 Assumption by one spouse of the other spouse's last name is a matter of custom and tradition.
-In fact, either party may assume the other's name, or both may adopt a new surname but must complete a legal name change for the new surname to be legally recognized.
+In fact, either party may assume the other's surname after marriage.
+In addition, both parties may adopt a new surname but must complete a legal name change for the new surname to be legally recognized.

 If one spouse is assuming the name of the other spouse, it is very important that they notify the other governmental agencies of this fact.
 These would include the Social Security Administration and the Ohio Bureau of Motor Vehicles.
 Without these changes, problems may arise concerning the party's driver's license and their income tax for the Internal Revenue Service.
 The spouse wishing to assume the name of the other spouse should also contact any firm with which they have credit accounts and/or bank issued credit cards.